Why your shaving cream is watery and what to do about it?

 • Getting More from Your Shaving Foam

-To get the maximum out of your shaving foam, here’s a crucial tip: always shake the can well before use.
-It will help distribute the product evenly throughout, thereby providing a richer lather.
+To get the most out of your shaving foam, here’s a crucial tip: always shake the can well before use.
+This will help distribute the product evenly, thereby providing a richer lather.

-Additionally, when dispensing the foam, make sure you keep the can upright.
-This orientation ensures you get all the product out eventually and nothing gets wasted.
+Additionally, when dispensing the foam, keep the can upright.
+This orientation ensures you get all the product out eventually, and nothing gets wasted.

 • Aldis Gel: The Budget-Friendly Selection